babelouest/orcania/README.md

 # Orcania

-Potluck with different functions for different purposes that can be shared among c programs
+Potluck with different functions for different purposes that can be shared among c programs.

-Used for my other projects.

 ## Installation